Kitware/dive/docs/Deployment-Overview.md

 You can achieve this in a couple of ways:

-* **Option 1**: Provision a virtual machine on your own through the Google Cloud web console and then proceed to follow the [docker documentation](https://github.com/Kitware/dive/tree/main/docker) as if it were a regular server with SSH access.
+* **Option 1**: Provision a virtual machine on your own through the Google Cloud web console and then proceed to follow the [docker compose documentation](Deployment-Docker-Compose.md) as if it were a regular server with SSH access.
 * **Option 2**: Use our Terraform and Ansible guide to automatically provision an VM and configure a server.

 **AWS**